Varun-taneja/ML-project-on-Titanic-dataset/README.md

 5) Creating dummy variables and converting features.
 6) Defining X & Y and Splitting the Datasheet.
 7) Building and Evaluating the model by various techniques. - Logistic Regression, K Nearest Neighbour, Desicion Tree, Random Forest, Heirarchial Clustering analysis.

-The last step is comparing the accuracy of these 5 Techniques and find the best suited for the objective we cant to carry out:
-Logistic Regression = accuracy is 80%
-K Nearest Neighbour = accuracy is 79%
-Desicion Tree = accuracy is 82%
-Random Forest = accuracy is 83%
-Heirarchial Clustering analysis = accuracy is 55%
+The last step is comparing the accuracy of these 5 Techniques and find the best suited for the objective we cant to carry out: i)Logistic Regression = accuracy is 80% ii)K Nearest Neighbour = accuracy is 79% iii)Desicion Tree = accuracy is 82% iv)Random Forest = accuracy is 83% v)Heirarchial Clustering analysis = accuracy is 55%

 Therefore the most accurate is Random Forest with a accuracy of 83%¶